nats-io/nats-site/README.md

 - Graphics: save as `*.png`; source in `/src/img/nats-brokered-throughput-comparison.png`

 ---
-## <a name="organziation"></a>Content Organization
+## <a name="organization"></a>Content Organization

-The basic organization of the site is very simple, with each top navigation link corresponding to a single HTML or Markdown file in the `nats-site/content` directory.
+The basic organization of the site is very simple, with each top navigation link corresponding to a Markdown file in the `nats-site/content` directory.
 The HTML documents and any Markdown documents contained in this directory are assembled by Hugo and rendered to static HTML during the build process.

 The structure of the content directory is as follows: